-FAQs relating to standard loan options
+FAQs relating to business Term Loan options

 Any established and creditworthy business, whether it is a limited company, sole trader or business partnership, can apply for a loan on Linked Finance.